Literary Criticism & Political Commentary

 Diana E. Sheets

-I have a Ph.D. in Modern European History from Columbia University with honors in my minor field, Literature and Politics, which I studied with Edward Said.
-Later, I worked in corporate sales in metro New York before relocating to the Midwest to write fiction.
+I have a Ph.D. in Modern European History from Columbia University with honors in Literature and Politics, which I studied with Edward Said.
+Later, I worked in corporate sales in metro New York before relocating to the Midwest to write fiction and, more recently, literary criticism and political commentary.

 The publishing industry has reduced its fictional offerings in recent years to the most banal, the most feminized, the most gentrified, the most formulaic, the most politically correct pabulum.
 Yet, its readership continues to plummet.
 In response, publishers have increasingly promoted nonfiction: celebrity tales, exhibitionism cum memoir, and a deluge of informational prattle.
 Sadly, the once wild and dynamic range of fictional offerings is no more.

-In defiance of this abysmal trend, I have created LiteraryGulag.com, a blog devoted to literary criticism and political commentary.
-I hope to demonstrate why fiction must dispense with solipsistic preoccupations of self and love and family and begin examining the world at large.
+In defiance of this abysmal trend, I have created LiteraryGulag.com, a blog devoted to literary criticism and political commentary and now my fiction.
+I hope to demonstrate why stories must dispense with solipsistic preoccupations of self and love and family to examine the world at large.
 Permit me to make my case.
-Read my essays, mindful of the consequences.
+Read my writings mindful of the consequences.